Best Front/Rear Dash Cams: Expand Your View With These Top Cameras

 Types of Front/Rear Dash Cams

 Stand-alone dash cameras are the most common type available on the market.
 As a single unit, front/rear dash cams have everything they need to provide basic recording capabilities.
 Higher-end options will also come with more advanced monitoring features, but nearly all are still focused on simple recording/monitoring capabilities.

 A few dash cams come packaged in a multifunctional device.
 For example, some GPS navigation units and backup camera rearview mirrors have built-in cameras that provide basic recording and monitoring capabilities in addition to navigation.
 With these cameras, placement is more difficult since the ability to view the device must be maintained.

 Top Brands of Front/Rear Dash Cams

-As an electronics company, TOGUARD is one of the few examples of the quality you can get when a company focuses on lens technology.
+As an electronics company, Toguard is one of the few examples of the quality you can get when a company focuses on lens technology.
 From dash cams to home security systems, with a few hunting cams thrown into the mix, the company's lineup focuses on what technology can see.
-A good dash cam option is the Mirror Dash Cam Front/Rear System.
+A good dash cam option is the Toguard Dual Dash Camera.

 Front/Rear Dash Cam Pricing

-- $100 and under: Budget dash cams with front/rear facing lenses tend to be more expensive than their single-lens counterparts.
+- Under $100: Budget dash cams with front/rear facing lenses tend to be more expensive than their single-lens counterparts.
 With that said, it's still easy to find a decent option in this range if you don't need the best recording quality.

-- $100-$200: In the mid-range of dual dash cams, most options tend to offer a standard 1080 recording quality and basic features like G-sensor detection.
+- $100 to $200: In the mid-range of dual dash cams, most options tend to offer a standard 1080 recording quality and basic features like G-sensor detection.

 Since dash cams have limited space to save recorded files, loop recording helps a camera keep recording continuously without running out of room.
 To do so, the camera will automatically overwrite old recordings, meaning it has a memory buffer that recycles the data.
 In most cases, dash cams can override the buffer manually or when the shock sensor detects an impact to record the file.